-By now you know how important it is to survey your employees, but how often should you be asking for their feedback?
+By now you know how important it is to survey your employees, but how frequently should employee engagement surveys be conducted?
 Survey fatigue can occur when you’re sending surveys to the same audience too frequently.
 To prevent this, we’ve developed some best practices.

 Organizations that conduct an annual engagement survey experience greater year-over-year increases in engagement than those surveying less frequently.
 Surveying annually gives you a baseline of engagement levels across your organization that you can track year-over-year.